mnot/I-D/bcp56bis/draft.md

 ## HTTP Status Codes

-Applications that use HTTP are encouraged to use existing HTTP status codes.
+Applications that use HTTP MUST only use registered HTTP status codes.

 As with methods, new HTTP status codes are rare, and required (by {{!RFC7231}}) to be registered with IETF review.
 Similarly, HTTP status codes are generic; they are required (by {{!RFC7231}}) to